 Construction began after a formal groundbreaking ceremony in January 1987.
 In May 1988, the move was made into the new building.
 In addition to its regular offerings of books, periodicals, videos and books on tape, the Nelson Memorial Branch also provides Internet access to the public, a very popular service initiated by the Nelson County Library Advisory Committee and funded by the Torn Land Memorial Trust Fund.
 The meeting room, heavily used for public meetings and library programs, doubles as an art gallery with exhibits changing every two months.
 The Nelson County Visitors Center is located on the lower level of the library and a collection of local history materials and cemetery records is maintained by the Nelson County Historical Society.

-In 2013 the Nelson Memorial Library is open for 42 hours per week.
-The branch is staffed by one fulltime manager and 3 part time staff members who are assisted by dedicated volunteers.
-Tanith Knight has been Branch Manager since 1977.
+Currently, the branch is staffed by one fulltime manager and 3 part time staff members who are assisted by dedicated volunteers.
 Approximately 40% of Nelson County residents have a library card.
 In addition to a collection of 28,000 items, the library offers eBooks through Overdrive for all those patrons who prefer electronic reading or listening.
-Six computers are available for public use as well as wireless internet service which can also be used outside.
-Weekly story times for preschoolers as well as numerous summer programs are presented for children and young adults.
-The library's latest program is a series of movies shown on a large screen.
+Computers are available for public use as well as wireless internet service.
+Weekly story times for preschoolers as well as numerous programs are presented for children and young adults.

-Since this building was opened twenty-five years ago the collections and services have increased so that the Library has outgrown the available space.
+Since the current building was opened, the collections and services have increased so that the Library has outgrown the available space.
 The Torn Land Committee and the Nelson County Library Advisory Committee commissioned an architect to assess the current building and to plan for an addition.
 State requirements indicate that at least double the current space is needed to serve the size of the Nelson County population.
 A recent community survey reinforced this need, since patrons are asking for more space for computers and seating.

 Dedicated to the memory of the Nelson County victims of 1969’s devastating Hurricane Camille, the present-day Nelson Memorial Branch Library is a lasting memorial and, as well, a testimonial to the dreams, dedication, and hard work of the people of Nelson County who love and appreciate their library.